TabbycatDebate/tabbycat/docs/install/wsl.rst

 Requisite technical background
 ==============================

-`Bash on Windows is in beta <https://msdn.microsoft.com/en-us/commandline/wsl/about>`_, so you should be confident with command-line interfaces and have at least some experience with Linux.
+`Bash on Windows is in beta <https://msdn.microsoft.com/en-us/commandline/wsl/about>`_, so you should be confident with command-line interfaces, have at least some experience with Linux and, most importantly, **be willing to work with beta systems**.
+This means that Bash on Windows isn't yet fully stable and some features are incomplete.
+We've managed to get it going, but we haven't rigorously tested it, so if you're going to use this for a real tournament, you should either run an entire test tournament first or use a different installation method (like :ref:`Docker <install-docker>`).

 If you're not already familiar with Bash on Windows, you should be willing to familiarise yourself with it, including potentially things not mentioned in these instructions.
 While a background in the specific tools (Python, *etc.*) we use will make things easier for you, it's not necessary: we'll talk you through the rest.

 .. admonition:: Advanced users
   :class: tip